Pte Alfred Leonard Parris (1889 – 1914)

 I call upon the British Army in France to show now to the enemy its power and to push on vigorously to the attack beside the Sixth French Army.
 I am sure I shall not call on them in vain, but that on the contrary by another manifestation of the magnificent spirit which they have shown in the past fortnight they will fall on the enemy’s flank with all their strength, and in unison with their Allies drive them back.

-The operation began in the early hours of 6 September, bringing the BEF up to a line parallel with, and a few miles southwest of the Grand Morin-Aubetin Rivers.
-Leonard was in action again two days later when his unit attacked along the Marne at a battle that would eventually force the enemy back, and halt their advance on Paris.
-In the assault, the 4th Guards Brigade, supported by three brigades of the Royal Field Artillery (which included a heavy battery), mounted an attack on several bridges along the Petit Morin River in the area of La Trétoire.
-Confronted with both infantry and machine-gun fire, the ensuing battle was ferocious and at times confusing, however, the brigade fought valiantly and was able to forge a river crossing which allowed the cavalry to advance and force the Germans to fall back.
-With a retreat in full-effect, Leonard’s battalion was tasked with pursuing the enemy and engaged them again along the main road from Montmirail to La Ferté sous Jouarre near Orly.
+The operation began in the early hours of 6 September, bringing the BEF up to a line parallel with and a few miles southwest of the Grand Morin-Aubetin Rivers.
+Leonard was in action again two days later when his unit attacked along the Marne in a battle that would eventually force the enemy back and halt their advance on Paris.
+In the assault, the 4th Guards Brigade, supported by three brigades of the Royal Field Artillery (which included a heavy battery), mounted an attack on several bridges along the Petit Morin River in La Trétoire.
+They were confronted with both infantry and machine-gun fire; the ensuing battle was ferocious and, at times, confusing.
+However, the brigade fought bravely and was able to forge a river crossing, which allowed the cavalry to advance and force the Germans to fall back.
+With a retreat in full effect, Leonard’s battalion was tasked with pursuing the enemy and engaged them again along the main road from Montmirail to La Ferté sous Jouarre near Orly.

 After their defeat at The Battle of the Marne, the German armies undertook a tactical withdrawal towards the River Aisne.
-The Allied pursuit had been slow due to fatigue, stretched supply lines and having had to tackle numerous enemy rear-guard actions which consequently allowed the Germans time to dig in on the high ground north of the river and command a superior defensive position with full field of fire covering all the river crossings.
-This meant that in addition to crossing the river, the BEF would then have to attack uphill.
+The Allied pursuit had been slow due to fatigue, stretched supply lines and having had to tackle numerous enemy rear-guard actions, which consequently allowed the Germans time to dig in on the high ground north of the river and command a superior defensive position with full field of fire covering all the river crossings.
+This meant that the BEF would have to attack uphill in addition to crossing the river.

-The battalion was finally withdrawn from the sector at 4:00 am on the 21st and relieved by the Irish Guards.
-From there Leonard marched to Chavonne where his unit took over the trenches held by the 1st Cavalry Brigade.
-This section of the line was deemed considerably quieter, and the Grenadiers spent the next three weeks holding the same position.
+The battalion eventually withdrew from the sector at 4:00 am on the 21st and was relieved by the Irish Guards.
+From there, Leonard marched to Chavonne, where his unit took over the trenches held by the 1st Cavalry Brigade.
+This section of the line was considerably quieter, and the Grenadiers held the same position for the next three weeks.
 What we know as trench warfare had now begun, and months of comparative inaction were to follow.

-The Grenadiers eventually left the Aisne on 12 October and entrained at Fismes two days later.
-Between 35 and 40 men were tightly packed into each covered truck, leaving hardly any room to sit down, and over the next 24 hours, the train rumbled across northern France, passing through Paris, Beauvais, Amiens, Etaples and Calais before coming to a halt at Hazebrouck at 7:00 am on the 15th.
-Sir John French now calculated that the Germans might now attempt a wide turning movement on his left flank, and consequently, he sent the Corps north towards Ypres.
-The 2nd Grenadiers were among those ordered into Belgium, where they took up an entrenched position north of Ypres at St. Jean, before moving to Hanebeek Brook, which was about two miles west of Zonnebeke.
+The Grenadiers eventually left the Aisne on 12 October, entraining at Fismes two days later.
+Between 35 and 40 men were tightly packed into each covered truck, leaving hardly any room to sit down.
+Over the next 24 hours, the train rumbled across northern France, passing through Paris, Beauvais, Amiens, Etaples and Calais before coming to a halt at Hazebrouck at 7:00 am on the 15th.
+Sir John French now calculated that the Germans might attempt a wide turning movement on his left flank, and consequently, he sent the Corps north towards Ypres.
+The 2nd Grenadiers were among those ordered into Belgium, where they took up an entrenched position north of Ypres at St. Jean before moving about two miles west of Zonnebek at Hanebeek Brook.

-Five days later the battalion moved forward to Polygon Wood and took part in an attack on the Reutel Spur, after which they withdrew to the line and held their position against several counter-attacks.
-During the next few weeks, the battalion was under almost continuous duress from shellfire, with the battalion War Diary recording casualties virtually every day up until mid-November.
-On one occasion an entire company was almost entirely wiped out by enemy artillery fire, and it seems likely that Leonard became a victim of such action during this period.
+Five days later, the battalion moved forward to Polygon Wood and took part in an attack on the Reutel Spur, after which they withdrew to the line and held their position against several counter-attacks.
+During the next few weeks, the Grenadiers were under almost continuous duress from shellfire, with the battalion War Diary recording casualties virtually every day up until mid-November.
+On one occasion, an entire company was nearly wiped out by enemy artillery fire, and it seems likely that Leonard became a victim of such action during this period.